Destinations Eat Do Sleep Marrakech Morocco

 La Sultana

-A luxurious romantic hideaway within a walled medina of Marrakech, La Sultana is moments away from the royals palaces, museums and souks of this magical city.
+A luxurious romantic hideaway within a walled medina of Marrakech, La Sultana is moments away from the royal palaces, museums and souks of this magical city.
 This is a small, luxury hotel that knows how to spoil its guests, especially in the spa.
 From almonds to dates, prickly pears to Damask roses, the alchemist-like therapists make the most of Morocco’s natural treasures.
-There’s a Jacuzzi, two hammams and sauna here too – not to mention candlelit pools.
-Each of La Sultana’s evocatively named Riad houses retains their own identity, but share an attention to outstanding craftsmanship that is a celebration of Moroccan artisan creativity.
+There’s a Jacuzzi, two hammams and a sauna here too – not to mention candlelit pools.
+Each of La Sultana’s evocatively named Riad houses retains its own identity but shares attention to outstanding craftsmanship that is a celebration of Moroccan artisan creativity.
 Think intricately carved cedar wood ceilings and beams, ornamental plasterwork, striking tiles and extravagant lamps – but without the pastiche or cliché of themed interiors.

 Check Availability & Prices